kaldi-asr/kaldi/egs/rm/README.txt

       place to look if you're trying to set up something on your own data, because they're more configurable.

-  s4: A recipe based on freely available subset of RM data.
-The recipe uses
+  s4: A recipe based on freely available subset of RM data, distributed by CMU
-      Sphinx feature files distributed by CMU and metadata available on LDC website.
-Script and data layouts are based on egs/rm/s3.

   s5: This is the "new-new-style" recipe.
 It is now finished.
       All further work will be on top of this style of recipe.
 Note: